OctopusKat/UKHASnet/README.md

 repeat_valueLlat,lon[node_ID1]

 The removal of ID at the beginning of the string is that it is instead at the end to allow for the path to be constructed.

-Count is data that doesn't necessarily need to be defined and can be put in the data section.
+Prototype 3 format (8/1/14)

+	3fL52.0,-0.0[B]
+repeat_value packet_sequence Llat,lon[node_ID1]

+Packet_sequence cycles between 'b' and 'z'.
+String 'a' is only sent on boot and will contain hardcoded information such as location.

 Suggested start characters for data within the string